ScooloV/bbpedia/docs/blitz_bowl/rules.md

 **Assisting a Block:** If the target of a block is also Marked by one or more team-mates of the player making the Block action, the block is Assisted.
 This means that the coach rolls one block dice in addition to the number equal to their player's Block value, and then chooses which result to use.

-**Injured Players:**
+#### Injured Players

 When a player is injured they are removed from the game board and placed in their team's dugout.

 #### SIDESTEP ACTION

 A Sidestep action is a move by a Marked player of 1 square, but when a player makes this action they must finish the move Open.
-If a player moves onto the ball when using a Sidestep action the ball bounces (See Bouncing Ball, page 12).
+If a player moves onto the ball when using a Sidestep action the ball bounces (See Bouncing Ball, [page 12](../blitz_bowl/rules.md#bouncing-ball)).

 #### STAND UP ACTION